dippedincode/CV/README.md

 </div>

+## Profile
 I am a full-stack software developer with over 15 years of product-focused experience in a number of roles within multinational companies.
 Following a career change into programming I now have a passion to craft new products in code, immerse myself in new technologies and continue to learn and grow as I do so.
 I am a graduate of Makers Academy where I have acquired the coding skills and techniques to help me on my way to becoming a world-class programmer.

-I seek a role in which I can continue to create and deliver innovative and robust products in an Agile environment, manage product backlogs and collaborate with stakeholders across business and technology teams.
-As I have thoroughly enjoyed working with many software development teams in my career I would be very excited to join such a team.
-I have a strong desire to discover solutions to product challenges and I would feel empowered and rewarded to build those solutions in code.

-## Background
 I completed an undergraduate degree course in Engineering at Cambridge University and followed that with an MSc in Distributed Systems at the University of Kent.
 Since then I have worked in several technology roles for global companies and consumer brands.
 I am very glad to move into software development and continue my journey in technology.

 I have extensive commercial experience in web products.
 My last job was at an online gambling operator called Kindred whose main brand is Unibet.
-During my 6.5 years there the company more than doubled the number of customers and brands that it served.
-I was responsible for essential updates on the CMS (based on the Atex Polopoly platform) to support this expansion.
-I worked mainly on front-end deliverables for new products and features, optimising customer journeys and producing compelling landing pages for marketing teams.

-Prior to this I worked on major mobile content retailing platforms for Vodafone customers in several markets.
-One of those was in Belgium for the Vodafone partner operating company called Proximus.
-I enjoyed a 3 year product manager role there mainly working on a music download product which was a key consumer offering on their upgraded data network.
-I also supported a large number of content providers in making their content available on their mobile content portal.
+I was responsible for delivering new products and features, optimising customer journeys and producing compelling landing pages for marketing teams.
+Prior to this I worked on mobile content retailing platforms for Vodafone customers in several markets, including a music download service for the leading mobile operator in Belgium.

+I seek a role in which I can continue to create and deliver innovative and robust products in an Agile environment, manage product backlogs and collaborate with stakeholders across business and technology teams.
+As I have thoroughly enjoyed working with many software development teams in my career I would be very excited to join such a team.
+I have a strong desire to discover solutions to product challenges and I would feel empowered and rewarded to build those solutions in code.

 ## Projects
 | Title	| Description	| Technologies and frameworks | Duration |